Сarbon neutrality

 ALROSA DIAMONDS

-If current rates continue, the consequences could become irreversible by the second half of the 21st century.
+If current trends continue, the consequences could become irreversible as early as the second half of the 21st century.

-Today, not only what is produced matters, but also how
+Today, what matters is not only what is produced, but also how

 Responsible companies strive to reduce their carbon footprint, and consumers increasingly want to understand the real climate impact of the goods they buy.